CircuitSetup/Time-Circuits-Display/README.md

 To travel back to actual present time, hold "9" for 2 seconds.

-Beware that the alarm function, by default, is based on the real actual present time, not the time displayed.
-This can be changed in the Config Portal.

 ### Persistent / Non-persistent time travels

 On the Config Portal's "Setup" page, there is an option item named **_Make time travels persistent_**.
 The default is off.

+>Note that in order to enable this feature, an SD card is required and the option **_Save secondary settings on SD_** must be checked as well.

 If time travels are persistent
-- a user-programmed *destination time* is always stored in flash memory, and retrieved from there after a reboot.
+- a user-programmed *destination time* is always saved, and retrieved after a reboot.
 It can be programmed through the keypad menu, or ahead of a time travel by typing mmddyyyyhhMM/mmddyyyy/hhMM plus ENTER.
-In both cases, the time is stored in flash memory and retrieved upon power-up/reboot.
+In both cases, the time is saved and retrieved upon power-up/reboot.
-- *last time departed* as displayed at any given point is always stored in flash memory, and retrieved upon power-up/reboot.
+- *last time departed* as displayed at any given point is always saved, and retrieved upon power-up/reboot.
 - *present time*, be it actual present time or "fake" after time travelling, will continue to run while the device is not powered, as long as its battery lasts, and displayed on power-up/reboot.

 If time travels are non-persistent
-- a user-programmed *destination time* is only stored to flash memory when programmed through the keypad menu, but not if entered ahead of a time travel (ie outside of the keypad menu, just by typing mmddyyyyhhMM/mmddyyyy/hhMM plus ENTER).
+- a user-programmed *destination time* is only saved when programmed through the keypad menu, but not if entered ahead of a time travel (ie outside of the keypad menu, by typing mmddyyyyhhMM/mmddyyyy/hhMM plus ENTER).
-- a user-programmed *last time departed* is only stored to flash memory when programmed through the keypad menu, but not if the result of a time travel.
+- a *last time departed* is only saved when programmed through the keypad menu, but not if the result of a time travel.
 - *present time* is always reset to actual present time upon power-up/reboot.

 If you want your device to display exactly the same after a power loss, choose persistent (and disable [Time-cycling](#time-cycling)).

-If you want to display your favorite *destination time* and *last time departed* upon power-up, and not have time travels overwrite them in flash memory, choose "non-persistent", and program your times through the [keypad menu](#how-to-enter-datestimes-for-the-destination-and-last-time-departed-displays) (and disable [Time-cycling](#time-cycling)).
-Those times will never be overwritten in flash memory by later time travels.
-Note, however, that the times displayed might actually change due to time travels.
+If you want to display your favorite *destination time* and *last time departed* upon power-up, and not have time travels overwrite them in storage, choose "non-persistent", and program your times through the [keypad menu](#how-to-program-datestimes-for-the-destination-and-last-time-departed-displays) (and disable [Time-cycling](#time-cycling)).
+Later time travels will, of course, change what is displayed, but not overwrite your times in storage.
+To bring back your stored times to the displays, type 998 followed by ENTER.

-Note that Time-cycling, if enabled, will force the device to cycle through the list of pre-programmed times, regardless of your time travel persistence setting.
+>Note that [Time-cycling](#time-cycling), if enabled, will force the device to cycle through the list of pre-programmed times, regardless of your time travel persistence setting.
 So, if Time-cycling is enabled, the only effect of persistence is that *Present Time* is kept at what it was before vs. reset to actual present time after a power loss.

-Persistent time travels, if done often, will cause [Flash Wear](#flash-wear).

 ## Beep on the second